Charles Sumner: "Crime against Kansas" and beating by Preston Brooks

+Numerous African Americans wrote to Sumner after the caning, some of whom not only sympathized but also identified with him.
+Brooks had described his attack on Sumner as a "flogging", as if to debase Sumner and imply he was no better than a slave.
+As a result, some Black Americans felt he too now bore the scars of slavery.

 More than a million copies of Sumner's "Crime against Kansas" speech were distributed.
 Ralph Waldo Emerson remarked, "I do not see how a barbarous community and a civilised community can constitute one state.
 I think we must get rid of slavery, or we must get rid of freedom."
 Conversely, Brooks was praised by Southern newspapers.
 The Richmond Enquirer editorialized that Sumner should be caned "every morning" and Southerners sent Brooks hundreds of new canes in endorsement of his assault.
 Southern lawmakers made rings out of the cane's remains, which they wore on neck chains to show solidarity with Brooks.

 Historian William Gienapp has concluded that Brooks's "assault was of critical importance in transforming the struggling Republican party into a major political force."
 Theological and legal scholar William R. Long characterized the speech as "a most rebarbative and vituperative speech on the Senate floor", which "flows with Latin quotations and references to English and Roman history."
 In his eyes, the speech was "a gauntlet thrown down, a challenge to the 'Slave Power' to admit once and for all that it were encircling the free states with their tentacular grip and gradually siphoning off the breath of democracy-loving citizens."